PowerPointLabs/PowerPointLabs-Website/README.md

 $ jekyll build; rake
 ```

-If want to run the inline task only, do `rake combine`.
+If want to run the inline task only, do `rake inline`.

 ## How to...